Students and Young People

 - Never offer your own prescription opioids to someone else.
 Be sure to lock them up or store them safely, out of reach of others.

 - If you find prescription opioids at home, leave them alone.
 Better yet, ask the person whose name is on the label to lock them up or dispose of them if they’re no longer needed or expired.

-- Warn your friends about the dangers of abusing prescription opioids, including the fact that 4 out of 5 heroin addicts start by abusing prescription drugs.
+- Warn your friends about the dangers of using prescription opioids, including the fact that four out of five heroin addicts start by using prescription drugs.

 Resources for students